nil1143/nil1143/README.md

 <br>

 <h4 align="center">
 I am a self-taught developer with a strong foundation in frontend technologies and a working knowledge of backend development.
-I am an open-minded person with a passion for continuous learning and growth.
+An individual with a passion for continuous learning and growth.
 My expertise lies in system integration, optimizing user interfaces, and enhancing overall user experiences.
 I thrive on solving complex problems and crafting innovative solutions.<h4>

 <br>